 The elegant heron stops off to dine on toad as he makes his way up the Eden burn, and starlings, jackdaws, crows and jays engage in raucous banter as the evening draws in.

-We are always happy to share the rural charms of the estate, and respectfully ask you to abide by some simple rules.
+We are always happy to share the rural charms of the grounds and gardens, and respectfully ask you to abide by some simple rules.

-– Please keep your dog on a lead at all times.
+– Keep your dog on a lead at all times.

 – Children to be supervised at all times.

-– Please do not feed the animals, they may bite.
+– Do not feed the animals, they may bite.

-– Please tidy up after picnics and dispose of all litter in bins provided.
+– Tidy up after picnics and dispose of all litter in bins provided.

 – Never light a fire or use a portable barbeque.

-– Please keep to the marked paths to minimise disturbance to wildlife.
+– Keep to the marked paths to minimise disturbance to wildlife.

 – Please consider making a small donation to help us maintain the trails.